tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 },
 ```

-now Flow can be run with any of these commands:
+now Flow can be run using any of these commands:

 ```sh
 $ $(npm bin)/flow